 The Dark Energy Survey (DES) program uses the patterns of cosmic structure as seen in the spatial distribution of hundreds of millions of galaxies to reveal the nature of “dark energy,” the source of cosmic acceleration.
-Since it began in 2013, DES has mapped over ten percent of the sky with a digital camera containing 570 million pixels and five optical filters that provide galaxy colors to estimates redshift distances.
+Since it began in 2013, DES has mapped over ten percent of the sky with a digital camera containing 570 million pixels and five optical filters that provide galaxy colors to estimate redshift distances.
 Center for Astrophysics (CfA) astronomers are part of a team of over 400 scientists in seven countries working on DES, and last year it released the first set of data.

 Cosmic voids occupy most of the volume of the universe.
 Unlike clusters of galaxies and other dense structures, which are strongly affected by gravitational effects, not to mention processes associated with galaxy formation, these voids are the most underdense regions of the universe and have relatively simple dynamics.
 This makes them particularly straightforward probes for constraining cosmological parameters.